 I get very cold and usually have a mountain of blankets on my bed.
 If you do the same, you may want to make the bed with fewer blankets and keep an extra afghan or blanket handy at the foot of your bed.
 This can help keep you warmer when crawling into bed while being easy to throw off later when it gets too hot.

 Something else to consider is dry indoor air, especially in the colder months.
 Your lips can dry out and chap or skin can itch to irritate while attempting to sleep.
-Keeping a tube of lip balm and body lotion handy within reach on your nightstand or dresser can help with a more contented night of sleep and bettering your odds of avoiding that daytime sleepiness the next morning.
+Keeping a tube of lip balm and body lotion handy within reach on your night stand or dresser can help with a more contented night of sleep and bettering your odds of avoiding that sleepy feeling the next morning.

 The condition of your mattress has a lot to do with how well you sleep.
 On the same note, your pillow can also play a part in that equation.
 For example, you may be sleeping on one that is too soft a pillow that doesn’t give you the support you need.
 Maybe you keep punching it or adjusting it through the night to cradle your neck, which could account as another reason you’re tired after waking up.